What is natural heritage?

 Cliffs and Rare Plants

 Glaciation left the Carneddau with an impressive array of sheer cliffs, home to many rare arctic-alpine plants, hidden out of reach and inaccessible to most animals and humans.
 Often delicate and beautiful, these special plants are a remnant of the Ice Age in the Carneddau.
-These plants include Mossy Saxifrage, Beautiful Hawkweed and the iconic Yr Wyddfa Lily (Snowdon Lily, Gagea serotina).
+These plants include Mossy Saxifrage, Beautiful Hawkweed and the iconic Lili’r Wyddfa (Snowdon Lily, Gagea serotina).

 Read about the work that some of our partners are doing in protecting threatened species.